Omarosa Manigault Newman to leave White House

 News of her departure comes less than a week after another high profile woman in the administration, Deputy National Security Advisor Dina Powell, announced she would leave the administration at year's end.

-Speculation has abounded in recent weeks as to which other principle members of the administration could also be seeking an exit ramp, with Secretary of State Rex Tillerson — who, as NBC News and others have reported, has clashed with the administration — coming under close scrutiny.
+Speculation has abounded in recent weeks as to which other principle members of the administration could also be seeking an exit ramp, with Secretary of State Rex Tillerson — who, as NBC News and others have reported, has clashed with Trump — coming under close scrutiny.

-Earlier this month, a White House source confirmed to NBC News that there was a plan being discussed to replace Tillerson with CIA Director Mike Pompeo, who has grown close to Trump over the months.
+Earlier this month, a White House source confirmed to NBC News that there was a plan being discussed to replace Tillerson with CIA Director Mike Pompeo, who has grown close to the president over the months.

 At the time of the reports, State Department spokeswoman Heather Nauert told reporters Tillerson "enjoys this job" and continues to do his work, adding that the secretary "serves at the pleasure of the president, as we all do."